 Alma comes to the role with twenty years of experience in grassroots organizing and human rights activism at the intersection of migration, gender, peasant territories, and human rights.
 She has developed grassroots networks to monitor human rights violations in the west Texas-southern New Mexico border corridor, and most recently, she was dedicated to rebuilding the social, ecological, and food territories of first-generation and migrant farmers living under the heavily militarized US-Mexico border zone.
 Alma is the author and co-author of various articles and publications, including NNIRR’s Documenting Human Rights Abuses to Build Community Power; Agroecological Approaches to Migration, Poverty and Landlessness; as well as various human rights reports and policy briefs.
 Her most recent publication is forthcoming, Food as Territory: Reclaiming the Food Territories of Migrants and Refugees.

-Jen has been involved with NNIRR for over 20 years, and was Associate Director from 2016-2019.
-She has a background in the Central American solidarity movement, having lived and worked in El Salvador in the early 1990’s during the end of the Civil War and after the signing of the Peace Accords, where she advocated for human rights protections and organized against US policy in the region.
+Jen has a background in the Central American solidarity movement, having lived and worked in El Salvador in the early 1990’s during the end of the Civil War and after the signing of the Peace Accords, where she advocated for human rights protections and organized against US policy in the region.
 After returning to the US, she was the West Coast Regional Director of CISPES in the 1990s, where her work led the organization to embrace the intersection of Central American solidarity with the rights of immigrants in the U.S. and advocate for policies to address the root causes of migration.
 Jen has over twenty-five years experience in nonprofit governance, organizational board development, participatory education, communications and grassroots fundraising.

 As Co-Director, Jen is advancing NNIRR’s communications, organizational development and human rights programs.
 Her grounding in international solidarity and familiarity with the broad scope of immigration issues support the organization’s navigation of the current complex and challenging political environment for migrant rights advocacy.